 - Mitigation and containment

-The integrity monitoring capability collects integrity information prior to attacks so that when an attack happens, records of all file/system changes are preserved.
-In combination with event detection, these records not only function as a tool to inform recovery but also as early indicators of compromise.
-Event detection uses these records and its own mechanisms to actively detect events as they happen and to take appropriate action through other components of the reference architecture.
+Integrity monitoring, in combination with event detection not only function as tools to inform recovery, but also act as early indicators of compromise.
+Event detection uses these records and its own mechanisms to actively disclose anomalous actions as they happen, and to take appropriate action through other components of the reference architecture.

 Figure 2: Detect and Respond High-Level Architecture.
 Source: NIST SP 1800-26

 Logging collects information from event detection and integrity monitoring for use in response functions.
-Mitigation and Containment provides capabilities to stop ongoing attacks and limit their effect on the system.
-Forensics/Analytics allow analysis of logs and threat behavior to aid the organization in learning from the attack.
-Reporting provides capabilities for reporting information from analysis and logging to the appropriate parties both during and after an attack.
+Mitigation and containment provide capabilities to stop ongoing attacks, limiting their effect on the system.
+Forensics/Analytics enables analysis of logs and threat behavior to aid the organization in learning from the event.
+Reporting provides capabilities for memorializing information for the appropriate parties both during and after an incident.

-The information gained from these attacks can be used to inform products that fall in the Identify Function of the Cybersecurity Framework to indicate vulnerabilities in the enterprise that need to be remediated.
+The information gained from these records can be used to inform products that fall in the Identify function of the Cybersecurity Framework to indicate vulnerabilities in the enterprise that need to be remediated.

 Benefits of the Practice Guides